 What about After School Activities?

-school activities including Cross Country, Robotics, Basketball, Yoga and more!
+We will have many opportunities for after school activities including Cross Country, Robotics, Basketball, Yoga and more!
 Families do need to provide their own transportation for after school activities.

 How early can I drop my child off, and when do I need to pick him or her up?